sinaptik-ai/pandas-ai/extensions/ee/vectorstores/pinecone/README.md

-# Pinecone Extension for PandaAI
+# Pinecone Extension for PandasAI

-This extension integrates Pinecone with PandaAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.
+This extension integrates Pinecone with PandasAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.

 ## Installation